oztune/tanstack-start-bug/readme.md

-This is a reproduction of a bug in Tanstack Start.

-The bug is that I can't create a route that start with an underscore. (for example `/_hello`)
+This is a reproduction of a bug in Tanstack Start where you can't create a route that starts with an underscore, but only in a monorepo.

-This only happens when the Tanstack Start app is inside of a monorepo!!!

 ## Running it